-After the magical Texas 15-14 Victory, a cancerous tumor was discovered in Freddie’s left thighbone, resulting in amputation of his left leg.
-Yet, 20 days later, Steinmark courageously appeared on crutches, on the sideline, to support the Longhorns in their victory over Notre Dame in that year’s National Championship Cotton Bowl Game.
+After the magical Texas 15-14 Victory, a cancerous tumor was discovered in Freddie’s left thighbone, resulting in amputation of his leg.
+Yet, 20 days later, Steinmark valiantly stood on the sideline, on crutches, to support the Longhorns in their victory over Notre Dame in that year’s National Championship Cotton Bowl game.

-On Sunday, June 6, 1971, in the evening, with the cancer having continued to progress, Freddie Joe Steinmark passed away in Houston, Texas, and he was buried a few days later in his home town of Denver, Colorado.
+On Sunday, June 6, 1971, in the evening, unable to battle cancer any longer, Freddie Joe Steinmark passed away in Houston, Texas and was laid to rest a few days later in his home town of Denver, Colorado.

 Faith, Family, Heart

 This biography will be published by the University of Texas Press, and available, September, 2015.